-In performing its duties, the Board Remuneration and Nomination Committee (BRENCO) will maintain an effective working relationship with the Board and Management while refraining from interfering in any business decisions.
+In performing its duties, the BRENCO will maintain an effective working relationship with the Board and management while refraining from interfering in any business decisions.

-The BRENCO's responsibility is also to ensure that The Remuneration Policy is consistent with the long term objectives and corporate values of the Bank and reasonable in the light of the Bank's objectives, compensation for a similar function in other companies, and other relevant factors with due regard to the interests of the shareholders and to the financial and commercial needs of the Bank.
+The BRENCO's responsibility is also to ensure that the Remuneration Policy is consistent with the long term objectives and corporate values of the Bank and reasonable in light of the Bank's objectives, compensation for a similar function in other companies, and other relevant factors with due regard to the interests of the Shareholders and to the financial and commercial needs of the Bank.